 This course presents a thorough and systematic review of Spanish grammar.
 Emphasis will be placed on the further development of the student's skills in listening, speaking, writing, and reading.
 Introductory lectures on Spanish and Spanish-American writers, selected literary readings, expository writing, and discussions of historical, cultural, and literary topics are included.
-Students must pursue college credit from either the CEEB AP Exam in Spanish or through the St. John's University College Advantage Program in order to take this course.
+Students may pursue college credit through the St. John's University College Advantage Program.